 This morning we depart for the Sudanese/Egyptian border travelling through the central Nubian area and the 3rd Nile Cataract, where we see many villages set among yellow sand dunes and palm trees.
 The houses are painted and decorated with flowers and colourful patterns and the people who live in the area speak a different language from the Arabs.
 By lunchtime we reach the border, and after completing formalities, cross into Egypt and continue on to Abu Simbel.

 22/02/2019 Abu Simbel (BLD)

-Abu Simbel was built in ancient Nubia by Ramesses II to demonstrate his power and divine nature.
-The entrance to the Great Temple is dominated by four colossal statues of Rameses – two on each side of the opening.
-The alignment of the temple is such that twice a year the sun’s rays reach into the innermost sanctuary to illuminate the seated statues of Ptah, Amun-Re, Ramesses II and Re-Horakhty.
+Abu Simbel was built in ancient Nubia by Ramses II to demonstrate his power and divine nature.
+The entrance to the Great Temple is dominated by four colossal statues of Ramses – two on each side of the opening.
+The alignment of the temple is such that twice a year the sun’s rays reach into the innermost sanctuary to illuminate the seated statues of Ptah, Amun-Re, Ramses II and Re-Horakhty.
 One of history’s most breathtaking engineering feats was performed here in 1968, when the complex was relocated in its entirety to an artificial hill high above the Aswan Dam reservoir.
 The relocation of the temples was necessary to avoid their being submerged during the creation of Lake Nasser, the massive artificial water reservoir formed after the building of the Aswan Dam on the Nile.
 This morning we visit Abu Simbel before the tourist convoy from Aswan arrives, giving us the opportunity to enjoy the solitude of this wondrous temple on the western bank of Lake Nasser.
 In the evening we attend a magnificent sound and light show which transports us to the time of the pharaohs and brings the ancient world to life.

 23/02/2019 Abu Simbel – Aswan (BLD)